Reel-y! New beer can double as motion picture film developer

 ROCHESTER, N.Y. — Kodak says a new beer hitting the market can be used to develop its Super 8 movie film.

-Dogfish Head Craft Brewery of Delaware created its SuperEight beer after a conversation with people at Kodak, the upstate New York technology company most famous for its photographic roots.
+Dogfish Head Craft Brewery in Delaware created its SuperEIGHT beer after a conversation with people at Kodak, the upstate New York technology company most famous for its photographic roots.

 Dogfish learned from Kodak that heightened levels of acidity and vitamin C in certain beers could make them a processing agent for film.
 That inspired the brewery to design such a beer.
 Kodak helped by testing it.